sixeyed/ecs/episodes/ecs-v2/README.md

 docker logs -f fluentd
 ```

+The app container logs are shown in the Fluentd container logs.

 > Previous versions of Docker wouldn't show container logs with the Fluentd driver

 ### Demo 2 - EFK with Docker Swarm

+The EFK stack uses Fluentd to collect logs and forward them to Elasticsearch for storage.
+Kibana is the front-end to visualize and search the logs.

+_Clean up and switch to Swarm mode:_

 ```
 docker rm -f $(docker ps -aq)